Name: My Heroic Husband

 The synopsis is irresistible, it’s the same makers of Joy of Life, and the casting of the leads is intriguing.

 - Ning Yi, our male lead, is simply brilliant, both in terms of intelligence and how his character is written.
 Of course, he is not the conventional dashing lead, but pretty early on he becomes attractive in his own right, and you forget he is not drop dead gorgeous, or rather it doesn’t matter.
-His attractiveness bloomed to made his lead worthy was during his wedding ceremony with Su Tan Er.
-Wu Qi Hao shows up claiming the women and a young boy with her, is Ning Yi’s son.
-Ning Yi being new to this body, at first did not know if it’s true, but he quickly figures out this Qi Hao is lying and using this ruse to prevent the marriage.
-It’s through an unreliable and tampered blood test that they presume the boy is his son.
-But Ning Yi uses the same tricks and mixes his with Qi Hao shows, the results: they are related.
-He says, “If I am his dad, then I am your dad”.
-Qi Hao is prideful man and is furious with his claim, so much so that that he admits the boy is not his son and humiliates him.
+The moment his attractiveness bloomed to make him lead worthy, was during his wedding ceremony with Su Tan Er.
+Wu Qi Hao shows up, claiming the women and a young boy with him, is Ning Yi’s son.
+Ning Yi new to this foreign body, has no idea if it’s true.
+Quickly he figures out this Qi Hao is lying and is using this ruse to stop the marriage happening.
+His scheme is taking advantage of an unreliable paternity blood test that is easily tampered to “prove” the boy is his son.
+However, Ning Yi turns the table and uses the same trick and mixes his with Qi Hao blood, and the test is, of course, positive.
+Here Ning Yi, says one of the best lines of the drama, “If I am his dad, then I am your dad”.
+Qi Hao brimming with pride and arrogance is furious at this disgraceful claim, and can only admit defeat and that the boy is not his son, nor the women a past fling.
+It is funny when some of the by standers speculate that Ning Yi is his dad, and Qi Hao indignantly responds that he is older than Ning Yi.
+This entire part of the plot is superb in all aspects.

 - As for the female lead.
 I don’t deny that she is a good actress and brings Tan Er to life, but I’m not drawn to Song Yi as an actress, at least not as a lead.
 Although I liked their relationship, I didn’t get butterflies or anticipate their scenes together.
 To me their chemistry is mediocre.
 On a side note, can we just admit how awkward and unexpected that “bed moving” scene was.
 How mortifying to film that, and keep a straight face.